Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Summary and Conclusions

-We employ the Monte-Carlo-Lagrangian tracer particles to quantify the relative importance of each cold gas sink, namely SMBH accretion, star-formation (SF), gas heating, and ram-pressure stripping (RPS) + outflows.
-As individual galaxy tracks suggest, we assume that before infall, i.e. the first time the galaxy becomes a member of its Friends-of-Friends (FoF) host group, RPS+outflows category is dominated by outflows, and after infall RPS is dominant.
-Then we define the onset $\tau_0$ of RPS as the infall time and the end $\tau_{100}$ of RPS as either when the galaxy's cold gas mass falls below our resolution limit of $m_{\rm gas} \approx 4\times 10^{4}\, \msun$ ($f_{\rm gas} \lesssim 5\times10^{-4}$) or at the end of the simulation at $z=0$; then the total RPS time span $\tau_{\rm RPS}$ is the difference between $\tau_{100} - \tau_0$.
-With this sample of 535 jellyfish and method to measure RPS, here are main results: \begin{itemize} \item For an individual example, we show that a single jellyfish branch loses all of its cold gas between infall and apocenter (Fig.~\ref{fig:SCGM_evolution}), and during this period RPS is the dominant channel of cold gas loss (Fig.~\ref{fig:tracer_evolution}).
-We check and find that RPS dominates the post-infall cold gas loss for all other jellyfish in the sample. \item Approximately half (261/535) of the jellyfish have been stripped of all cold gas by $z=0$.
-The jellyfish without cold gas at $z=0$ (i.e. with cold gas $<4\times^4\,\msun$) tend to have smaller satellite-to-host mass ratios and earlier infall times than the jellyfish that retain some cold gas at $z=0$ (Figs.~\ref{fig:gas-nogas_mu_infalltime},~\ref{fig:gas-nogas_jellyfish_tau_hists}). \item For the 261 jellyfish galaxies without cold gas at $z=0$, the total RPS durations span $\tau_{\rm RPS}\approx 1-7$~Gyr (Fig.~\ref{fig:gas-nogas_jellyfish_tau_hists}).
+\begin{itemize} \item For an individual example, we show that a single jellyfish branch loses all of its cold gas between infall and apocenter (Fig.~\ref{fig:SCGM_evolution}), and during this period RPS is the dominant channel of cold gas loss (Fig.~\ref{fig:tracer_evolution}).
+We check and find that RPS dominates the post-infall cold gas loss for all other jellyfish in the sample. \item Approximately half 259/512) of the jellyfish have been stripped of all cold gas by $z=0$.
+The jellyfish without cold gas at $z=0$ (i.e. with cold gas mass $<4\times10^4\,\msun$) tend to have smaller satellite-to-host mass ratios and earlier infall times than the jellyfish that retain some cold gas at $z=0$ (Figs.~\ref{fig:gas-nogas_mu_infalltime},~\ref{fig:gas-nogas_jellyfish_tau_hists}). \item For the 259 jellyfish galaxies without cold gas at $z=0$, the total RPS durations span $\tau_{\rm RPS}\approx 1-7$~Gyr (Fig.~\ref{fig:gas-nogas_jellyfish_tau_hists}).
 The dominant factor for determining the RPS time span is the host mass, whereby jellyfish in higher-mass hosts have shorter RPS durations (Fig.~\ref{fig:tstrip_multipanel}, top panel).
 Secondarily, RPS durations decrease with satellite cold gas mass at infall, the stellar mass at $z=0$, and the number of orbits by $\tau_{100}$ (Fig.~\ref{fig:tstrip_multipanel}, bottom panels respectively). \item While the total RPS duration may be quite long, most jellyfish incur a majority of their cold gas mass loss via RPS within a short peak RPS period, beginning $\lesssim 1$~Gyr after infall and lasting $\lesssim2$~Gyr (Fig.~\ref{fig:fractionalRPSloss} top, bottom center, and bottom right panels).
-Typically this peak RPS period occurs within $\approx0.2-2\rvir$ of the host and during the first infall. \item jellyfish galaxies continue forming stars for billions of years after infall, until they have lost $\approx98$~per~cent of their cold gas mass.
+Typically this peak RPS period occurs within $\approx0.2-2\rvir$ of the host and during the first infall. \item Jellyfish galaxies continue forming stars for billions of years after infall, until they have lost $\approx98$~per~cent of their cold gas mass.
 They quench for the last time only after $\approx99$~per~cent of the RPS has occurred (\S~\ref{sec:disc_quench}). \item In the two most massive $\sim 10^{14}\, \msun$ halos in TNG50, jellyfish galaxies contribute $\approx 10^{12}\, \msun$ of cold gas into the intra-cluster medium over the past $\sim 5$ billion years (ICM; Fig.~\ref{fig:halos_totalRPS}).
 The radial distribution of cold gas brought in via jellyfish RPS is significantly higher than the amount of cold gas existing in the ICM today.
-In fact, satellite galaxies deposit over the past $\sim 5$ billion years $\gtrsim 10^{10}\,\msun$ of cold gas in the CGM of $\gtrsim10^{12.5}\,\msun$ TNG50 halos (Figs.~\ref{fig:halos_RPS} and \ref{fig:maps}).
+In fact, satellite galaxies deposit over the past $\sim 5$ billion years $\gtrsim 10^{10}\,\msun$ of cold gas in the CGM of $\gtrsim10^{12.5}\,\msun$ TNG50 halos (Figs.~\ref{fig:halos_RPS}).
 For massive hosts, this cold gas contribution is of the same order of magnitude as the stellar mass in the central galaxy today.
 Therefore, jellyfish galaxies, and the more general population of satellites, bring a significant amount of cold gas into the CGM/ICM of massive hosts. \end{itemize}